JGCRI/hector/.github/ISSUE_TEMPLATE/development.md

 ---
-name: PR Proposal
+name: Devlopment
  about: Create an issue to document a Hector PR

 ---